Romney Community Pool

 Murals Around Our Town

 Multiple Romney business owners have granted permission for murals to be painted on their buildings.
 A variety of themes are planned depending on the location and the history of the location.
 John D’Amico, HCAC member and professional commercial artist, along with other local artists, is designing the murals by working with the business owners and TRP members.
-The signature mural, shown at top left, is a historical timeline of Romney from the early Indian settlements to today and has been proposed for a large building or to be used in parts on a series of buildings.
-Also shown at left are details of a section in the middle, and the design of the end of the mural showing some of what life is like today, and a design for one shop in Romney.
+The signature mural, shown at above left, is a historical timeline of Romney from the early Indian settlements to today and has been proposed for a large building or to be used in parts on a series of buildings.
+Below is a detail from the beginning of the timeline.